Skip to main content

 The TESOL Minor prepares BYU-Idaho students to teach English as a second or foreign language (ESL/EFL).
 It equips future teachers with the skills and dispositions necessary to help English Language Learners (ELLs) improve their English proficiency.

 BYU-Idaho students earning this minor will learn principles of second language acquisition, teaching approaches and methods, how to teach the five skills (listening, speaking, reading, writing, and culture), educational psychology, international business, advanced grammar, classroom management, language assessment, and language teaching technology.
-They will also complete one practicum in a partner school to gain valuable experience.
+They will also complete one practicum online, overseas, or domestically.

 View Minor Information